 How to Properly Store and Reheat Spinach Salmon Pasta

-This Salmon Spinach Pasta will last for 3-4 days stored in an airtight container in the refrigerator.
+This Salmon Spinach Pasta without cream will last for 3-4 days stored in an airtight container in the refrigerator.

 The best way to reheat it is by adding your leftovers to a baking dish and preheating your oven to 375°F. Cover the baking dish completely with tin foil to trap moisture and heat the pasta and salmon in the oven for 20-25 minutes until heated thoroughly.